k-ishigaki/proxy-docker/README.md

 # proxy-docker

-A proxy server converts a basic authentification proxy to non authentification proxy.
+A proxy server which adds a Basic Authorization header for another proxy.
 Alpine base image, using Squid.

 ## Features